 Standing Authority means an authority for the Representative to act for the Client as described in this Client Authorisation for the period of time set out in this Client Authorisation.

+Subscriber has the meaning given to it in the ECNL.

 Schedule 6 – Restrictive covenants and restrictions